pattonsgirl/Fall2020-CEG2350/Rehome.md

 Networking:
 Find an online data set like this one, this one. or maybe one from here.
 Fetch it using curl and extract out just two columns of numerical data.
 If you’re fetching HTML data, pup might be helpful.
 For JSON data, try jq.
 Find the min and max of one column in a single command, and the sum of the difference between the two columns in another.
 Difference between ifconfig and result of curl ipinfo.io

+Download file with `wget`.
+Convert to different file type.
+Use `basename` to keep name but change extension

 Sign a git commit
 Encrypt and decrypt a file